constellation4sitecore/zodiac-sitecore10/README.md

         Example = https://zodiac.local.sc

-Select any TDS project in the solution, right-click and choose "Install TDS Connector".
+Select any TDS project in the solution, right-click and choose "Install Sitecore Connector".

 ## Step 12: Use TDS to push all Zodiac Manual Features and Content into Sitecore
 - Select the Solution object in Solution Explorer